mridul0703/DevOps/02_ssh-keypair-details.md

 # SSH Keypair for Terraform + Ansible — Detailed Guide

-**File:** `ssh-keypair-details.md`
-**Purpose:** Create an SSH keypair on WSL/Ubuntu that Terraform will upload to an Azure VM and Ansible will use to SSH into that VM.
+> Create an SSH keypair on WSL/Ubuntu that Terraform will upload to an Azure VM and Ansible will use to SSH into that VM.

 ---